Swervy

 Shin Yu-bin (Korean: 신유빈; born December 25, 2001), known professionally as Swervy (Korean: 스월비), is a South Korean rapper and songwriter.
 In 2021, she became the first female musician to win Best Rap Song at the Korean Music Awards with "Mama Lisa".

 Early life

 Shin Yu-bin was studying in Russia when she was 12.
 She realized her talent in rapping when she sang along to Young Money's songs in the school festival.
 She then decided to be a rapper.
 She became interested in Korean hip hop after Swings called out fellow rappers on the beat of "Control".
 She took rap lessons from rapper JJK.
 She was influenced by Green Day, My Chemical Romance, and Panic! at the Disco.
-As "swerve" means "to avoid", she adopted the stage name "Swervy" because she wanted to live without doing what she did not want to do.
+She adopted the stage name "Swervy" because she wanted to live without doing what she did not want to do.

 Career

 In 2017, Swervy released her debut single "Yaya" with rapper Eco Yard.
 In 2019, she signed to Hi-Lite Records.
 In 2020, she released her debut studio album Undercover Angel, which received critical acclaim.
 In 2021, she became the first female musician to win Best Rap Song at the Korean Music Awards with "Mama Lisa".